 Securities registered under Section 12(b) of the Act: None.

-Securities registered under Section 12(g) of the Act: Common Stock, \$0.001 par value per share.

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act.

-Indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes $\square$ No $\square$

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained in herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.
+Securities registered under Section 12(g) of the Act: Common Stock, \$0.001 par value per share. indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗆 No 🗷 indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act. indicate by check mark whether the registrant (1) filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes 🗷 No 🗆 indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S T during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\square$ No $\square$ indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained in herein, and will not be contained, to the best of the registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes 🗆 No 🗹

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or, an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company", in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Non-accelerated filer □ (Do not check if smaller reporting company) Accelerated filer □ Smaller reporting company ☑ Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-As of July 2, 2017, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$20,670,981.

-As of March 12, 2018, the registrant had 17,070,928 shares of ordinary common stock, \$0.001 par value and 1,619,102 shares of Class B Common Stock, \$0.001 par value, outstanding.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Uniroyal Global Engineered Products, Inc. definitive 2018 Proxy Statement, to be filed with the Securities and Exchange Commission within 120 days after the close of the fiscal year ended December 31, 2017, are incorporated by reference into Part III of this Form 10-K.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act): Yes $\square$ No $\square$ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or, an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer", "smaller reporting company", and "emerging growth company", in Rule 12b-of the Exchange Act.
+Large accelerated filer □ Non-accelerated filer ☑ Smaller reporting company ☑ Emerging growth company □ If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revise financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$ As of July 1, 2018, the aggregate market value of the registrant's common stock held by non-affiliates of the registrant was approximately \$13,897,014.
+As of March 11, 2019, the registrant had 17,070,928 shares of ordinary common stock, \$0.001 par value and 1,619,102 shares of Class B Common Stock, \$0.001 par value, outstanding.
+DOCUMENTS INCORPORATED BY REFERENCE Portions of the Uniroyal Global Engineered Products, Inc. definitive 2019 Proxy Statement, to be filed with the Securities and Exchange Commission within 120 days after the close of the fiscal year ended December 30, 2018, are incorporated by reference into Part III of this Form 10-K. 2

-TABLE OF CONTENTS